yaml-extend/yaml-extend/README.md

 But as the schema grew, YAML’s simplicity revealed some limitations: `no native imports, no parameterization, and limited reuse without anchors/aliases`.
 People sometimes bend YAML tags to compensate, but tags are meant for type transformation; using them for imports introduces complexity and inconsistent behavior across tools.

 When designing `yaml-extend` my primary goal was: `keep the document node tree clean and close to normal YAML`, while adding a small set of features that make large schemas maintainable and developer-friendly.
-To do that I introduced:
+To do this to main concepts are used:

 `Directives` — top-of-file declarations (separated from the node tree)